 - How do we know they were master city planners and engineers?
 Watch the following videos.

-The National Geographic video (below) provides a good look at this ancient city.
+The video below provides a good look at this ancient city.
 While you're watching this video, write down your answers to these questions:

 - When was Mohenjo Daro built?

 - What were the two different districts of the town?

 - Does Mohenjo Daro have temples or palaces?

 - How many people lived there?

 Indus Valley Civilization | History of Mohenjo-Daro | Know Your World: